|

 Industry Commissioner in favour of privatisation, the appointment

-from the privatised English system, we have an inevitable concern
+the privatised English system, we have an inevitable concern that

-the largely privatised Welsh model (Glas Cymru) may also be
+largely privatised Welsh model (Glas Cymru) may also be significant

 Operational Expenditure